Monday, December 31, 2012

 I. HASKELL GHCI INTERPRETER

 We have two options for working with the GHCi interpreter.
-First, we can use your favorite editor or the Visual Studio Code editor.
+First, we can use your favorite editor or the Visual Studio Code (VSC) editor.
 Second, we can work with the GHCi interpreter without an editor.

 A. VISUAL STUDIO CODE (VSC)